LMorales41/hangman-react/README.md

 ## Checkpoint 2

-Your first piece of simple chatbot logic works, so that when the user says “Yes” the chatbot asks a question, and if the user says anything else the chatbot politely tells the user to say “Yes” to start.
+Your first piece of simple chat logic works, so that when the user says “Yes” the chatbot asks a question, and if the user says anything else the chatbot politely tells the user to say “Yes” to start.

 ![Screenshot_2023-07-13 15 59 56_yKNkTt](https://github.com/Snap-Engineering-Academy-2023/ChatBot-Lab/assets/7607483/f85b92f6-4cf6-4ecd-a684-6019dfaf05ab)